 In addition to Enron’s Conduct of Business Affairs which governs the activities of all employees of Enron Corp. and its affiliates (collectively, “Enron”), effective November 9, 2001, the following standards apply to all officers, employees, consultants or other representatives of Enron (collectively, “Representatives”) pending consummation or termination of the merger with Dynegy Inc. (“Dynegy,” which term includes its affiliates).

 Contacts between the Parties; Document Intake & Access Control Procedures.
-All information, documents and communications between Enron and Dynegy should be coordinated through and approved by Greg Whalley, Jeff Golden or Mark Muller.
+All information, documents and communications related to the merger between Enron and Dynegy should be coordinated through and approved by Greg Whalley, Jeff Golden or Mark Muller.
+[Should this be coordinated through the legal department?]
 It is absolutely critical that this procedure be maintained.
 In addition, the following procedures should be followed with respect to the sharing of information between Enron and Dynegy:

-There should be a central location for files, with limited access.
+There is a central location for files, with limited access.

-An Index of all documents (written, electronic or other media) received from or distributed to Dynegy should be maintained, and the Index should include the names of all persons receiving or providing such documents (internal and external) and the corresponding dates of such exchange.
+An Index of all documents (written, electronic or other media) received from or distributed to Dynegy will be maintained, and the Index will include the names of all persons receiving or providing such documents (internal and external) and the corresponding dates of such exchange.

 No “Jumping the Gun”.
-Enron and Dynegy must continue to operate independently pending closing of the merger and the companies should not take any actions to eliminate competition between themselves.
+Enron and Dynegy must continue to operate independently pending closing of the merger.
+If you need a simple rule: assume that Dynegy and Enron are still competitors.
 Dynegy may not begin to direct the actions of Enron prior to closing of the merger.
 For example, there should be no allocation of customers or markets between the companies or collusion with respect to pricing services or commodities.
 An agreement to coordinate pre-merger competitive activities is a per se violation of the antitrust laws, even though such conduct may be argued to be “efficient” or to “speed up” the consolidation of the companies in anticipation of the closing of the merger.

 In addition to the foregoing, (i) there are a number of conditions to each party’s obligation to close the merger, (ii) the respective shareholders of Enron and Dynegy have not held a meeting to approve the merger, and (iii) there remains the possibility of a potential overbid by a third party which could seek to acquire Enron in lieu of Dynegy.